November 29, 2021 10 min read

 Holds show us that lifters don’t need to go through complex maneuvers to build solid gains.
 But not only do static holds build solid gains, but they also challenge our muscles in ways that dynamic exercises simply do not.
 Whatever your workout goals, some isometric exercises can really round out your workout program and your physique.

-Add some pre-workout into the mix, and you’ve got a recipe for consistent and incredible gains.
+pre-workout into the mix, and you’ve got a recipe for consistent and incredible gains.